Bear River Applied Anthropology Field School

 Course Credit:

-- ANTH 329 Bear River Culture & Socioecological Change (3 units): This course provides students with training in applied anthropological methods and theories to address socioecological issues involving Indigenous nations in Northern California with a focus on the Bear River Band of the Rohnerville Rancheria.
+• ANTH 329 Bear River Culture & Socioecological Change: This course provides students with training in applied anthropological methods and theories to address socioecological issues involving Indigenous nations in Northern California with a focus on the Bear River Band of the Rohnerville Rancheria.
 Students will learn from tribal elders and other members, community partners, and other guest speakers on themes related to traditional ecological knowledge, language and cultural revitalization efforts, foodways, the history of settler colonialism in the North Coast, and the social impacts of environmental change.

-- ANTH 359 California Archaeology: Interpreting the Past (3 units): This course is an on-site, practical program in the methods and techniques of archaeological excavation and interpretation, aimed at developing independent research and supervisory skills.
-On-site training and seminars led by specialists provide students with a challenging engagement with the methods of complex stratigraphic excavation and interpretation, of artifact and environmental studies, and of archaeological research methods.
+• ANTH 359 California Archaeology: Interpreting the Past: This course is a program in the methods and techniques of archaeological excavation and interpretation, aimed at developing skills.
+Training and seminars led by specialists engage students with the methods of excavation and interpretation, of artifact and environmental studies, and of archaeological research methods.

 Application Process:

-- Late applications will be accepted on a rolling basis until May 1 or until the program is full.
+• Late applications will be accepted on a rolling basis until until the program is full.

-- Applications will be reviewed and participants selected and notified by early May.
+• Applications will be reviewed and participants selected and notified of their status.

 Fees & Materials: